 One of the best handouts I have found for my clients is the Family Communication Skills handout from Skills Training for Children with Behavioral Disorders: A Parent and Therapist Guidebook by Michael L. Bloomquist (ISBN-10: 159385143X).
 This handout gives excellent examples of the “DOs” and “DON’Ts” for communication skills.
 For example, DON’T hop from topic to topic.
 DO stay on topic.
 Communication tips are simple and easy to follow.
 They are great examples of good communication styles.

 For additional information, check out my ebook!
 It addresses parenting skills, relationship building, and additional positive communication skills.
+It’s available in paperback and for Kindle on Amazon!
+Check out the link below!

 Using Your New Skills